feldera/feldera/docs/blog/2023-07-15-incremental.md

 Databases are an application domain where changes are actually central.
-Changes appear in databases in two guises, which look very dissimilar superficially, which we describe below.
-We think that this is a historical mistake, and the two notions should be unified.
+Changes appear in databases in two guises, which look very dissimilar superficially: transactions and change data capture; we describe these in more details below.
+These forms appear superficially dissimilar and historically treated separately, but their fundamental similarity leads us to believe that in the future they should be unified.

+(There is yet another way that changes appear in databases, in the guise of Incremental View Maintenace; we reserve a future blog post to discuss about this kind of changes.)

 ### Transactions

 A database is a set of tables.
 To simplify the discussion, let us assume that the database schema does not change - i.e., the set of tables is fixed.
-(This discussion *can* handle schema changes as well, but let's keep it simple.)
+(Schema changes *can* be handled as well, but let's keep this discussion simple.)
 A change to the database can be described by a set of changes, one to each table, similar to the way a patch contains changes to multiple files.